In this training video, Jennifer Bridges, PMP, defines what change management is and how it applies to the triple constraint.

 In this video, Jennifer discussed the practice of change management.
 It’s often confused with similar terms such as change leadership or managing change, which have broader implications in some organizations, as in changing culture or strategy.

-In the project management field, change management can best be understood in relation to the triple constraint.
+In the project management field, change management can best be understood in relation to the triple constraint, or the project triangle.
 The triple constraint is the process of managing scope, budget and quality to set your project up for a successful outcome; namely to be on time, under budget and adhering to defined quality standards.

 Change management is the process of controlling any changes to those components that were outlined by your project management plan.
 Without a process to manage changes to current schedules or tasks or scope, your project quickly can succumb to scope creep and exceed the planned deadline.